BenjaminBlanz/WorldTransFrida-Uncertainty/README.md

     - All model parameters that have a range, but should not be varied in the uncertainty analysis need to be tagged with "no sensi"!
     - The frida_info.csv has to be generated from the FRIDA version used for the uncertainty analyis, i.e. the one specified in the config file

 - There is a list called ```frida_parameter_exclusion_list.csv```, which contains variables that are excluded in the analysis.
 In the future, this list should be reduced to 0 lines, as the exclusion of parameters is supposed to work via the "No Sensi" tag in FRIDA.
+Variables which are excluded by the ranging algorithim are included here as a part of program operation.
+Variables fail ranging generally because they have no impact on any variable which has calibration data.
+This can happen if its a parameter which control a future policy assumption.

-- If output variables are not needed, specify them in ```frida_variable_exclusion_list.csv```
+- If output variables are not needed, specify them in ```frida_variable_exclusion_list.csv``` by default all variables in the calibration data set are included.

 - If there are model parameters, for which the a fixed range should be used (i.e. the uncertainty analysis should not search for a smaller range on its own), these parameters and the allowed min and max values should be listed in ```FRIDA-info/frida_external_ranges.csv```